NVIDIA-METROPOLIS/example-helm-charts/README.md

 Add your app and chart versions to the Chart.yaml file as well.

 Compose your LICENSE and README.md files.
-Optionnaly, you can add a templates/NOTES.txt app-specific template file.
+Optionally, you can add a templates/NOTES.txt app-specific template file.

 Use the commands: